Josan88/Canvas-to-Storage-Scraper-Sync/README.md

 - If your last selected courses are no longer available, you'll be prompted to select manually.

 This feature makes it convenient to sync the same set of courses repeatedly without re-selecting them each time.

+## Performance tuning

+For large courses, you can speed up syncs by tweaking the optional [PERFORMANCE] section in `config.ini`:

+- REQUEST_TIMEOUT: HTTP timeout in seconds (default 20)
+- MAX_RETRIES: Retries on transient errors (429/5xx) with exponential backoff (default 3)
+- BACKOFF_FACTOR: Backoff multiplier between retries (default 0.5)
+- CANVAS_PER_PAGE: Canvas API page size to cut down pagination (default 100)
+- HTTP_POOL_MAXSIZE: HTTP connection pool size for Canvas requests (default 20)
+- DRIVE_CHUNK_SIZE_MB: Google Drive resumable upload chunk size in MB (default 8)

+The script also reuses a single connection-pooled HTTP session and only regenerates PDFs or re-downloads files when Canvas reports a newer update time or file size change.
+This avoids unnecessary work on repeated runs.